The New Show From The Director Of Parasite Is A Dystopian Dream

 Advertisement

 The TV version reportedly works more as a reboot of the film upon which it is based and stars Jennifer Connelly and Daveed Diggs.
 Per the description of the series from TNT, “class warfare, social injustice and the politics of survival” are all explored in the adaptation.
-Though there’s only a peek at the violence ahead, there’s certainly something sinister going on within the confines of this train: The trailer utilizes “Pure Imagination,” from 1971’s Willy Wonka and the Chocolate Factory, hinting that much like in the candy creator's home, not all is well on this escape from the snow.
+Though there’s only a peek at the violence ahead, there’s certainly something sinister going on within the confines of this train: The trailer utilizes “Pure Imagination,” from 1971’s Willy Wonka and the Chocolate Factory hinting that much like in the candy creator's home, not all is well on this escape from the snow.

 Aesthetically, the series gives off Hunger Games vibes (Connelly’s teal suit is sort of a toned-down Capitol fashion) with lots of intriguing sci-fi elements.
 Mostly, though, it’s Connelly’s chilling performance as the voice of the train that is most captivating here.
 What’s her endgame?